javijv4/cardiac-mechanics-tutorial/README.md

 For more examples of how to use fenics-x, we recommend looking at this comprehensive [tutorial](https://jsdokken.com/dolfinx-tutorial/).

 The cardiac mechanics implementation in Tutorial 1 is loosely based on the following repositories: [fenicsx-pulse](https://github.com/finsberg/fenicsx-pulse) and [ambit](https://github.com/marchirschvogel/ambit).

+## Questions
+If you have any questions, feel free to reach out to jilberto@umich.edu.